-In 2020, this trend is likely to reverse, with the market for international M&A deals poised to improve this year
+In 2020, this trend had been reversing, with the market for international M&A deals poised to improve later this year.

 Market experts believe that US and Asian companies will look to capitalise on the strength of their currency to become active buyers in Europe.

 European companies will, therefore, be motivated to consider combinations to compete with their global counterparts.

 Additional outbound activity from Japan is likely though expectations will be tempered as far as outbound investment from China is concerned.

 Companies may find appeal in mergers of equals and all-stock transactions.

 Mid-sized companies could look for value through greater scale by merging with similar-sized corporations.

 Certain advantages could be achieved by stock-for-stock mergers, which is when shares of one company are traded for another.